ibtassam1/R_Car_prices_modelling/README.md

 # R_Car_prices_modelling
- Using R to perform Multiple linear regression (R) on a used car prices dataset.
+ Using R to perform Multiple linear regression (MLR) on a used car prices dataset.

 The .RMD file can be used to see the code for the project https://github.com/ibtassam1/R_Car_prices_modelling/blob/main/Car%20prices%20modelling.Rmd